adrien-mogenet/adrien-mogenet.github.io/index.md

 ## Fields of interest

-I'm particularly interested to learn from your challenges in these fields:
+I'm particularly interested to discuss about your challenges in these fields:

 * Setting policies to fight the climate crisis
 * Decisions in sports (strategies, hiring decisions)